AtsushiSakai/PythonRobotics/docs/modules/arm_navigation/planar_two_link_ik.rst

 .. figure:: https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/ArmNavigation/two_joint_arm_to_point_control/animation.gif
    :alt: TwoJointArmToPointControl

-   TwoJointArmToPointControl

 This is two joint arm to a point control simulation.

 This is a interactive simulation.

-You can set the goal position of the end effector with left-click on the ploting area.
+You can set the goal position of the end effector with left-click on the plotting area.

 Inverse Kinematics for a Planar Two-Link Robotic Arm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~